 This tradition of Ceylon Cinnamon consumption maybe why Mexico has one of the lowest cancer rates in the world.
 But increasingly this tradition is being eroded as US style drinks become more popular.
 This together with an explosion of sugar consumption in soft drinks and processed has made the diabetes problem even worse in Mexico than the United States.
 The answer may lie in getting back to cinnamon consumption and reducing their huge sugar consumption levels.

 Mexico inherited this Ceylon Cinnamon tradition from Spain which brought a variety of spices from the orient including Ceylon Cinnamon.
 With this they create multi layered flavors, where Cinnamon is an essential flavor but never takes center stage.

 Mexican Cinnamon sticks are sweet, mild and has a more complex flavor compared to the common Cassia Cinnamon found in the USA.
-They are made with soft layers of Cinnamon bark from the Cinnamon tree, rolled like a cigar and light brown in color.
+They are made with soft layers of thin Cinnamon bark from the Cinnamon tree, rolled like a cigar and light brown in color.
 Cassia Cinnamon is a darker brown color and very hard.
 Mexican cinnamon is delicate and fragile and easy to break apart.
 Often a bit of the stick is broken and added to many Mexican recipes.
 Other times it's ground into a fine powder for more complex recipes like Mole.

 MEXICAN CINNAMON RECIPES

 - Half stick of Cinnamon with lime juice.
 Traditionally Te de Canela was served in Mexico as a morning tea.
 Get the recipe here.

 - Mexican cooks have been enthusiastic masters of blending Cinnamon with Chocolate to created a unique flavors.
 The best known of this is that to this is Mole Pablano, which

 is an intimidating and very complex dish with 30 ingredients.